sbe1/ajaxer/README.md

     ajaxer.findResult(url); # url is the url or uri you requested, returns response object matching url argument or null if not found.

-    ajaxer.clearResults(); # resets the results array, should be called for ever new call of ajaxer.request
+    ajaxer.clearResults(); # resets the results array, should be called for every new call of ajaxer.request

 ## "Private" methods: